gnurser/nemo_eos/README.md

 	and double dash.
 Experience so far suggests `nthreads=4` is good on a laptop, but can increase to `nthreads=16` on a unix server;
     gives a speedup of at least 10x.

 ```bash
 	ipython -- threads.ipy --nthreads=16 --array_length=1.e7
 ```

 ## Explore

+I have suggested using `ipython` here for simpliciy, but of course the below will also work in a Jupyter lab window.

 ```
    ipython